Start // Support // Technotes // Technotes - Fiber Optics // SK010PA // SK010PA applications

 Adjustment using the Poincaré sphere

-If the phase shift causes the radiation to recombine to an elliptical state, the evaluation using the Poincaré sphere is used.
+If the phase shift causes the radiation to recombine into an elliptical state, an evaluation using the Poincaré sphere can be used.

-The difference in speed and the resulting phase shift of the two fiber axes depend on temperature and stress.
-As a consequence, the polarization at the fiber axis is not stable when there is an alignment mismatch.
-The polarization changes when the fiber is touched and fluctuates with temperature.
-But the exit polarization is still not random.
-When they are mapped on the Poincaré sphere, it becomes apparent that all possible exit states lie on a common circle.
+The difference in propagation speed and the resulting phase shift of the two fiber axes depend on temperature and stress.
+Consequently, the polarization at the fiber output is not stable when there is an alignment mismatch.
+The polarization changes when the fiber is touched and fluctuates with temperature variations.
+However, the exit polarization is not random.
+When mapped onto the Poincaré sphere, all possible exit states are found to lie on a common circle.

-The correspondence between circle radius and polarization alignment is used during the Polarization Analyzer’s fiber alignment procedure.
+This correspondence between circle radius and polarization alignment is used in the Polarization Analyzer’s fiber alignment procedure.

 SK010PA PER adjustment routine - bad alignment